-1. All papers must be typed and double-spaced using 14 point Times New Roman in black ink.
-Papers must also be submitted to Turn-it-in before 8:50 AM on the due date.
-Be sure to save all work!

-2. Plan ahead!
-Computer emergencies can and do happen, but they will not be an excuse for a late paper.

-3. Rough drafts and final papers must be turned in together the day they are due.
+- 1. All papers must be typed and double-spaced using 14 point Times New Roman in black ink.
+The second floor of the Humanities Building has a Macintosh Writing Lab available.
+Be sure to save all work! - 2.
+Plan ahead!
+Computer emergencies can and do happen, but they will not be an excuse for a late paper. - 3.
+Rough drafts and final papers must be turned in together the day they are due.
 No folders, please.
-Remember to always retain copies of the essays.

-4. Unless otherwise instructed, students will type the following information on the right hand corner of the first page of each essay and type in a Header with their full name and page number on remaining pages: Title of Paper Student's Name English 2333.
-Section Number Ms. Gail Dorgan Date
+Remember to always retain copies of the essays. - 4.
+Unless otherwise instructed, students will type the following information on the right hand corner of the first page of each essay and type in a Header with their full name and page number on remaining pages:

+Title of Paper Student's Name English 1302.
+Section Number Ms. Mary Ellen Young Date

-5. Any paper turned in after class has started on the day the paper is due will be considered late.
-No late work will be accepted.
+5. Any paper turned in after class on the day the paper is due will be considered late, and 10 points will be deducted for every day it is late.